poojarao8/nersc-quantum-day/PerlmutterInstructions.md

 Replace the `mXXXX_g` with your own project number.
 <br>
-You should be able to see your home directory in here.
+Once the allocation goes through, you should see the directory where you launched the job from.
 <br>

 To run with a single gpu: